sahilister/WeatherApp/README.md

 # WeatherApp
-Weather App using javascript to tell weather and timezone.
+App using Javascript to tell weather and timezone.